Bright11/Bright11/README.md

 ### FIREBASE
 - 🌱 proficiency in building web applications using languages as mentioned above.
 - 👀 I’m interested in building new projects  and learning new languages this year
-- 🌱 I’m currently learning Python and its framework Django
 - 💞️ I’m looking forward to collaborating with other programmers in building a world-class project
 - 📫 Reach me on Linkedin <a href="https://www.linkedin.com/in/chikanwazuo">Linkedin</a>
 - 📫 Visit my Website <a href="https://chikanwazuo.com/">Website</a>